Want to know how I started out on my sacred business journey as a Crystal Healer & Teacher?

 Ashley: That was just in 2011.

 Kelly: Okay, yeah.
 Fantastic.
-So, when you think back, if you had any opportunity to maybe do things a little bit differently, if you had had, say, a bit more experience, what would your words of wisdom be to anyone who is sort-of starting out?
+So, if you had more experience or an opportunity to do things differently, would you?
+What would your words of wisdom be to anyone who is sort-of starting out?
 What might you do a bit differently?

 Kelly: Yeah, yeah, I definitely feel that for sure.
 And it comes back to that abundance mindset too, doesn’t it?
-If you are in scarcity or whatever, there is a real fear of putting your money out there before you’re even earning it, or paying for that sometimes in the early days especially when you are starting up, it can seem like, how I am going to come up with a couple of thousand dollars to pay somebody to mentor or coach me through the process when I am not even bringing anything in yet?
-And you have to sometimes put yourself right out there, throw yourself into the fire, to get exactly what you need, and just have to have faith that it’s going to come once you, you know, follow that trail of crumbs, like you said.
+If you are in scarcity, there is a real fear of putting your money out there before you’re even earning it.
+It can seem like, how can I pay thousands to somebody to mentor me through the process when I am not bringing anything in yet?
+You have to sometimes put yourself right out there, throw yourself into the fire, to get exactly what you need.
+You just have to have faith that it’s going to come once you follow that trail of crumbs.

-And, it’s something that I encourage everyone to really take a hard look at.
+It’s something that I encourage everyone to really take a hard look at.
 And if you’re feeling some fear-based thoughts creep in about it, really challenge those and ask yourself where they are coming from.
-And I you know, I mean, the bottom line is, if you can’t afford it, you can’t afford it.
-You also need to be realistic.
-But pushing yourself a little bit outside your comfort zone can be really beneficial too.
+I mean the bottom line is, if you can’t afford it, you can’t afford it.
+You also need to be realistic – but pushing yourself a little bit outside your comfort zone can be really beneficial too.

 Kelly: Yeah absolutely.
 Definitely.
 Do you have any bits of technology or a tool of something that you’re currently using that you just couldn’t live without that you can share with us?